Today’s post comes from a late night email from someone who asks:

 But I guess you needed a reminder, so here it is.
 I don’t do Black-On-Demand.

 If you’re reading this and thinking, ‘if you won’t teach me, how will I learn?’ here’s one person’s excellent road map.
 Or, since you’re here already, you can check out my social justice archives, which are also chock full of links.
-Ashe Dryden runs an intersectional feminist book club via Google hangout so you can talk to real people, if that’s what you’re hankering for.
+My friend Rebbeca runs Jore Consulting and has a mission of helping white people identify, interrupt, and repair the impact of white dominance.
 If you live in Portland and want to talk to Real Live Black People about race, try Race Talks.

 Here’s what it’s like when I get a question like the one above: